 Genoise sponge cakes are made using the foaming method of cake-making, in which the sugar and eggs are combined and beaten until the sugar is no longer grainy and the mixture is light, making ribbons in the bowl.
 Some traditional recipes call for the mixture to be gently warmed over a bain-marie as it is beaten—warming the mixture helps generate a fluffier foam.

+Next, cake flour is carefully folded into the whipped egg mixture a little at a time.
 Folding (rather than stirring) helps to prevent the foam from deflating.
-Lastly, the melted butter is also folded in before transferring the batter to a pan and baking.
+Some recipes call for butter, making for a richer cake.
+At this point, the melted butter is folded in before transferring the batter to a pan and baking.

 Troubleshooting Genoise Cake

 Because genoise lacks the extra push of leavening, it can be tricky to achieve the proper lift and texture.
 It's not uncommon for bakers to open the oven and find a flat, chewy pancake.
 Here are some common reasons for genoise problems and how to avoid them.

 - Not enough whisking.
 When beating together the eggs and sugar, a few minutes of intense whisking simply won't be enough.
 If you're mixing by hand, there's a good chance it'll take 7 to 10 minutes of intense whisking until the mixture reaches the ribbon stage.
 You're looking for a mixture that turns pale, light, foamy, and when you lift the whisk, the batter that runs off produces ribbon patterns that linger on the surface before sinking into the bowl.
 You shouldn't feel any grains of sugar in the mixture.